Tips for a Low-Maintenance Fish Tank

 Things to Avoid

-- DO NOT GET A GOLDFISH.
+- Avoid goldfish!
 Goldfish are the piggies of the aquarium world.
 They have a very high metabolism, producing a lot of waste, and they naturally grow to be huge.
 Goldfish should ideally have ten gallons each.
 There are a lot more interesting, lower maintenance fish that could be using those ten gallons.
 If you really want to keep goldfish just be aware of what you're actually getting, and please give them the proper habitat.

 Planning and Keeping a Low-Maintenance Tank

 A few things to keep in mind when planning your tank:

 - Add an algae eater.
 Siamese algae eaters, plecos, and certain types of catfish will eat algae but be careful what you choose as some are picky about the types of algae they eat.
 Always do a bit of research or ask the staff in a reputable aquarium shop before purchasing your fish.
 Beware that some types of plecos grow very large and will eventually need a bigger tank (or to be traded down at the store).
 Keep in mind, too, that the algae eater also produces waste and needs to be considered when you decide how many fish to stock your tank with.